korydraughn/irods_clang_format_configuration/README.md

 ...
 ```

-### Notes
-- If you change the configuration, make sure to undo any formatting previously done.&nbsp; Not doing so could result in unexpected results.
-- Use `git clang-format` instead of `clang-format` so that only the modified files will be formatted.

 ### Adding a Style Configuration to your Project
 To add the style configuration to one or more projects, do the following:
 1. Create a file called `.clang-format`.